 It's well documented that Jerry Garcia was obsessed with American folk and traditional while John Kahn's love of Black American music is well known.
-While suitably obscure for both of their tastes it makes sense as a song to bring to the Jerry Garcia Band's repertoire.
-Especially in 1976 where the was a clear focus on gospel music.
+While suitably obscure for both of their tastes it made perfect sense as a song to bring to the Jerry Garcia Band's repertoire.
+Especially in 1976 where there was a clear focus on gospel music.

 The song was in the JGB orbit before that however.
 It was recorded on the Kieth and Donna Solo album in 1975.
 It's lovely to think of the band set up in the Godchaux's living room in Stinson Beach with little Zion napping away.
-Garcia and Mountain Girl were living up the coast so he could pop down any time and work on it.
+Garcia and Mountain Girl were living up the coast a bit so he could pop down any time and work on it.
+They apparently hung out a lot during that time listening to gospel records.
 The Album cover is a picture of Zion with a doodle by Jerry of his idea of what Zion's thoughts were like.
 Zion followed in his parents footsteps and is in Boombox who are jamband festival staple.

 According to my count using the Garcia.com setlists, Who Was John? was played by the Jerry Garcia Band about 26 times with its first known live performance at the Keystone Berkeley on 1/27/76.
 There's a rehearsal tape from 1/25/76 from Club Front where they run through it along with most of the 76 line up of tunes.
 It's last known performance 11/16/76 at Sophie's in Palo Alto.
 There are a number of missing setlist's from this time period which would lead me to believe we're missing at least another one or two performances.
 It was overwhelmingly played in the first set or early show, almost always the fourth or fifth tune.
 It's best known performance can be found on Gracia Live 7: 11/8/76 also at Sophie's.
 It doesn't survive 1976 which is curious to me considering what a great tune it is.
 There doesn't appear to much else shaken up in the repertoire and Tutt doesn't leave until the end of the summer of 1977.
 Who knows?
 You can't exactly jam it so maybe that has something to do with it.
 Perhaps its better it didn't survive the year though...the tune retains that 1976 magic.